Pioreactor/docs.pioreactor/user-guide/30-Advanced/02-networking/00-connecting-without-network.md

    hostname -I
    ```

    This should provide an IP address.
 Try that in your browser's URL bar.
 Example: http://169.254.189.106.
-Then try: http://your leaders name.local.
+Then try: http://your_leaders_name.local.

 6. You can disconnect your Mac from the Pi's ethernet whenever and things will keep running on it, but note, when you reconnect, it may take a minute again to establish a connection.
 You should be able then view the UI and also SSH in.